null8626/decancer/README.md

 # decancer

 A tiny package that removes common confusables from strings.
-Available for Rust, Node.js, Deno, and the Browser.

 Pros: